Pattern-Projects/volunteer-fsf-project/README.md

 To deploy your own instance of volunteer-fsf-project take a little effort.
 It is suggested that you use [Heroku](http://heroku.com) for your deplyment as the project was developed with that in mind.

->>> Some work required here - with config vars some of these steps aren't required <<<

 Deployment requires some preparation.
 Before following the steps below ensure you have done the following:
 1. A development environment with Python 3.6.8 or higher installed
 1. Open or Create a Heroku account at heroku.com
 2. Have an existing Github account from github.com
 3. Fork a copy of volunteer-fsf-project to you github
-4. You have generated a secret key - can be generated [here](https://miniwebtool.com/django-secret-key-generator/)
+4. Generate a secret key - can be generated [here](https://miniwebtool.com/django-secret-key-generator/)

 ### Deploying to Heroku hosting service